andrewchambers/poolparty/README.md

 # poolparty

-An http server for janet that creates a pool of janet vm's and dispatches requests to them.
+An http server for janet that creates a pool of janet instances and dispatches requests to them.

 # Quick example